SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Function Differentiation and Integration

 While the momentum operator $\hat{p}$ admits an MPO representation with bond dimension $\chi=2$, a naive MPO construction of the QFT leads to a bond dimension that grows linearly with the number of sites.
 Efficient implementations exploiting bit-reversal symmetry significantly reduce this cost, as demonstrated in Ref.~\cite{chen2023}.

-For analytic and periodic functions, spectral differentiation achieves exponential convergence $\mathcal{O}(e^{-rN})$ with the number of grid points $N=2^n$.
-Naturally, this implies a super-exponential convergence with the number of qubits in the tensor decomposition $\mathcal{O}(e^{-r2^n})$.
-However, when the function is not periodic, or the interval size does not match the period, the Fourier expansion may lead to localized Gibbs oscillations that decay exponentially with the number of qubits $\mathcal{O}(N^{-\alpha})\sim \mathcal{O}(2^{-n\alpha})$.
+For analytic and periodic functions, spectral differentiation achieves exponential convergence $\mathcal{O}(e^{-r\jj{2^n}})$ \jj{in the number of grid points $2^n$, which amounts to} a super-exponential convergence with the number of qubits $n$ in the tensor decomposition.
+However, when the function is not periodic, or the interval size does not match the period, the Fourier expansion may lead to localized Gibbs oscillations that decay exponentially with the number of qubits\jj{,} $\mathcal{O}(2^{-n\alpha})$.